onriv/lean4ij/README.md

 ## Known Issues

-The plugin is still on a very early stage, check [ISSUES.md](./ISSUES.md) for known and logged issues.
+The plugin is still on an early stage, check [ISSUES.md](./ISSUES.md) for known and logged issues.

 and todos
 - [x] file progressing seems block UI thread in some cases